 When you’re looking to plan your next development project, it’s usually a sign that business is good.
-Whether it’s your second location or your 152nd location, it means your expanding and your excited about what the future has in store.
+Whether it’s your second location or your 152nd location, it means you're expanding and excited about what the future has in store.

 And while stepping out into a new commercial development project is a significant commitment of time and resources - for tenants, developers, and everyone in between, - if approached properly, it can mean great success.